 Section 5.
 Only the persons delineated in ARTICLE II – TYPES OF MEMBERSHIP, Section 1, and who are current in the payment of their membership dues may be certified to vote.

-ARTICLE X - LOCAL CHAPTER FINANCIAL SUPPORT OF THE ASSOCIATION
+ARTICLE XII. - LOCAL CHAPTER FINANCIAL SUPPORT OF THE ASSOCIATION

 Section 1.
-Each local chapter shall be responsible for the payment of a state affiliation payment to the Association in an amount to be established by the Board of Directors.
+Each local chapter shall be responsible for the payment of a state affiliation payment to the Association Arc in an amount to be established by the Board of Directors.

 Section 2.
-Each local chapter shall have the option of paying its state affiliation payment to the Association on a monthly, bimonthly, quarterly, or annual basis.
-If a local wishes to pay annually, it must do so in accordance with the Association’s fiscal policy.
-Each local chapter must notify the Association office of its desired payment schedule.
+Each local chapter shall have the option of paying its state affiliation payment to The Association Arc on a monthly, bimonthly, quarterly, or annual basis.

 Section 3.
 At the discretion of the Board of Directors, a local chapter may be permitted for just cause to remit an amount less than the amount of state affiliation payment set by the Board of Directors.
 An action to grant such relief shall be made only on an annual basis.